NHW Public & Private Dental Service

 - Has it interfered with sleep?

-If you require specialist care, you may be referred to the Royal Melbourne Dental Hospital.
+You may be referred to the Royal Melbourne Dental Hospital if you require specialist care that includes:

 - Endodontic – root canal treatment for those where routine treatment is not possible